ritaturk/xenko-docs/GUIDELINES.md

 where the text should correspond more to instructions than explanations about Xenko concepts.
 In those pages, you should either try to explain the concept in a simple lline or replace the explanation by a reference to the page dedicated to the concept.

+##  <a name="LongArticles"> Avoid Long Articles

+Try to avoid writing articles longer than 8 to 10 screen heights.
+Long articles discourage users to start reading and make the navigation harder.
+If the content of your article cannot fit in the above number of screen, split your article into several articles.

 ##  <a name="UseImagesVideos"> Use Images & Videos